 In 1924 Appleton moved to King’s College, London where he was Professor of Physics.
 He finally returned to Cambridge in 1936 and with the outbreak of World War Two he joined DSIR to advise Government on scientific work.
 He was awarded a knighthood in 1941 for his war services.
 In 1949 he became Vice-Chancellor of Edinburgh University, a post he held until his death in 1965.
 He was also awarded the Nobel Prize for Physics in 1947 in recognition of his work on the ionosphere and for the ideas which led to the development of radar.

-Otley Amateur Radio Society has chosen to honour Sir Edward Appleton for his services to radio communication and as an example of high achiever born to modest parents in 19th century Bradford, which was then one of the wealthiest and most dynamic industrial cities in England.
+Otley Amateur Radio Society chose to honour Sir Edward Appleton for his services to radio communication and as an example of high achiever born to modest parents in 19th century Bradford, which was then one of the wealthiest and most dynamic industrial cities in England.
 Indeed, Bradford became known as the “Wool Capital of the World”.
-We will be holding a special event station on the 10th September 2016 with the possibility of more events in the days surrounding his birthday.
-More details will follow on the event website GB4EVA .
+We will held a special event station on the 10th September 2016.

-As part of the British Scientists Amateur Radio Awards scheme, Otley Amateur Radio Society has chosen:
+As part of the British Scientists Amateur Radio Awards scheme, Otley Amateur Radio Society chose:

 British Scientists Amateur Radio Awards 2016